luctiemessen/luctiemessen.github.io/src/pages/blog/redesign-finding-the-body-typeface.md

   I was looking for a typeface that would give me an elegant atmosphere that has some space in the letterforms and reads easily.
 My initial thoughts were to only consider serif typefaces but I wanted to explore soms sans-serifs as well.

 ### Exploring options
   When chosing typefaces, I like to look at specific letterforms.
 I'm often judging the lower case g (I love a good double-story g) and upper case R and also the lowercase a, s and c to judge if there is some space around the letterforms.
-Finally the t for me is a lettershape that needed to be elegant. <em>Racgt</em> is the lettersecuence I use to do an initial assesment.
+Finally the t for me is a lettershape that needed to be elegant. <em>Racgt</em> is the lettersequence I use to do an initial assesment.
 Next I just use <em>Loremfix</em> for the capital L and the potential fi ligature.
 Additionally I use the <em>iI1l</em> characters to scan for character imposter syndrome.
 I really want distinct letterforms for the lowercase i, capital i, number one and lowercase l.
 Since they are so often alike, I want to chose a typeface that can display these distinctions properly.

 </div>